 And since 2017, Craig has led the pastry team at L’Artusi, where she can finally feel at home as a chef.
 “L’Artusi is probably one of the most diverse staffs I’ve ever worked with ever … and I think that was part of what attracted me to it.
 It’s a very welcoming team.
 That matters so much and unfortunately I didn’t necessarily feel that in every other kitchen.”

 A Chef’s New Normal

-Before COVID-19 transformed NYC into an epicenter of the pandemic, Craig enjoyed a healthy routine balancing work and home life with ease, which is rare for the demanding bustle of NYC.
+Before COVID-19 transformed New York City into an epicenter of the pandemic, Craig enjoyed a healthy routine balancing work and home life with ease, which is rare for the demanding bustle of the city.
 Her day began with a dance cardio class followed by an 8 am – 6 pm-ish shift at L’Artusi.